People often don’t get the mental health services they need because they don’t know where to start.

 If the situation is potentially life-threatening, get immediate emergency assistance by calling 911, available 24 hours a day.

-If you or someone you know is suicidal or in emotional distress, contact the National Suicide Prevention Lifeline.
+If you or someone you know is suicidal or in emotional distress, contact the 988 Suicide & Crisis Lifeline.
 Trained crisis workers are available to talk 24 hours a day, 7 days a week.
 Your confidential and toll-free call goes to the nearest crisis center in the Lifeline national network.
 These centers provide crisis counseling and mental health referrals.